Wolseley 4/50

 The Wolseley 4/50 and similar 6/80 were Wolseley Motors' first post-war automobiles.
 They were put into production in 1948 and were based on the Morris Oxford MO and the Morris Six MS respectively.
 The 4-cylinder 4/50 used a 1476 cc 50 hp version of the 6/80 engine, while the 6/80 used a 2215 cc 72 hp straight-6 single overhead cam.

 The cars featured a round Morris rear end and upright Wolseley grille and were used extensively by the police at the time – the 6/80 particularly.

 These models were built at Morris's Cowley factory alongside the Oxford.
 They were replaced in 1953 and 1954 by the Wolseley 4/44 and 6/90.

 Wolseley 4/50

 A 4/50 tested by the British magazine The Motor in 1950 had a top speed of 70.7 mph and could accelerate from 0-60 mph in 30.3 seconds.
 A fuel consumption of 27.0 mpgimp was recorded.
 The test car cost £703 including taxes.

 Sales volumes were only a third those of the car's six-cylinder sibling.
 The car was regarded as heavy, with "good use of the excellent gear-box" being needed to maintain a respectable pace.
 The Wolseley 4/50 was more upmarket and expensive than the Morris Oxford MO.
 The engine used was a 4-cylinder version of the 6/80.
 The pistons and doors were of very few common parts used in this range of cars.
-The snub-nose styling distinguishes it from the long elegant bonnet of the 6/80 re.
+The snub-nose styling distinguishes it from the long bonnet of the 6/80 re.